sandialabs/sceptre-phenix-topologies/renewables/wind/plant/README.md

 default.

-The phēnix topology configs in this repository include file injection references to `/phenix/injects`.
-To ensure these injections work correctly, users need to copy the contents of `phenix-injects` to `/phenix/injects` on the server where phēnix is running (the "head node").
+The phēnix topology configs in this repository include file injection references to `/phenix/injects/wind-plant`.
+To ensure these injections work correctly, users need to copy the contents of `phenix-injects` to `/phenix/injects/wind-plant` on the server where phēnix is running (the "head node").

 ```
+mkdir -p /phenix/injects/wind-plant
-mkdir -p /phenix/injects && cp -a phenix-injects/* /phenix/injects
+cp -a phenix-injects/* /phenix/injects/wind-plant
 ```

-The phēnix topology configs in this repository include VM disk references to `wireguard.qc2`, `windows-7.qc2`, and `zeek.qc2`, as well as more common images like `vyos.qc2`, `miniccc.qc2`, `protonuke.qc2`, and `kali.qc2`. phēnix image configs for `wireguard` and `zeek` are included in this repository in the `phenix-images` directory and can be built with the `phenix image build` command.
+The phēnix topology configs in this repository include VM disk references to `powerworld.qc2`, `wireguard.qc2`, `windows-7.qc2`, and `zeek.qc2`, as well as more common images like `vyos.qc2`, `miniccc.qc2`, `protonuke.qc2`, and `kali.qc2`. phēnix image configs for `wireguard` and `zeek` are included in this repository in the `phenix-images` directory and can be built with the `phenix image build` command.
 A Packer configuration is also included in the `phenix-images` directory and can be be built with ... wait for it ...
 Packer. phēnix comes with image configs for `miniccc`, `protonuke`, and `kali` by default and thus they can also be built with the `phenix image build` command.
 To build a VyOS image, clone the phēnix repo and build from these [instructions](https://github.com/sandia-minimega/phenix/tree/main/hack/vyos).

-> **NOTE:** the `hids` and `soar` experiments described above include VM disk
+> **NOTE:** the `hids`, `nids`, and `soar` experiments described above include
-> references to `wazuh-manager.qc2`, but we currently do not include a phēnix
+> VM disk references to `wazuh-manager.qc2`, but we currently do not include a
-> image config for `wazuh-manager`.
+> phēnix image config for `wazuh-manager`.
 One will be added in a future commit.

 To create an experiment, add a topology and scenario file from `phenix-configs` to the phēnix store either via the command line or the UI.
 Next, create an